DataLab-Platform/DataLab/doc/intro/tutorials/custom_func.rst

 .. figure:: ../../images/tutorials/custom_func/06.png

-    We go back to DataLab and select the first image in the "Image panel".
+    We go back to DataLab and select the first image in the "Image Panel".

 .. figure:: ../../images/tutorials/custom_func/07.png